 The holiday season is a wonderful time to connect with family, friends and people in your community.
 Try to make the time focused on relationships and experiences, instead of only the food.
 With the right intentions and proper planning, you can be sure to have a happy and healthy holiday season.

 If you know you need a little help in the cooking department, consider utilizing the chefs at Nutrition Solutions Culinary.
-At our Better Bites Café located inside the GHS Family YMCA, these professionals can do your catering or even prepare your individual or family meals.
+At our Better Bites Café located inside the Prisma Health Family YMCA, these professionals can do your catering or even prepare your individual or family meals.
 Visit the website, or call 864-676-1248.